-One of the key elements of Pivot Table is it takes all the rows into consideration and shows the count of the data as those many rows but in case of knowing unique count we don’t have a default option.
+One of the key elements of Pivot Table is it takes all the rows into consideration and shows the count of the data as those many rows, but in the case of knowing unique count, we don’t have a default option.
 So, would you like to know how many customers are there instead of how many transactions??
 Then this article will take you through of counting unique values in pivot tables.

 What is Unique Value Mean?

 Assume you have gone to one of the supermarkets 5 times to buy groceries in the last month, now Supermarket owner wants to know how many customers have come in the last month.
-So here the question is they want to know how many customers have come not how many times, so in your case, you might have gone 5 times but actual customer count is 1 only not 5.
+So here the question is they want to know how many customers have come, not how many times, so in your case, you might have gone 5 times, but the actual customer count is 1 only, not 5.

 For example, look at the below data.

-In the above data table, we have two customers “John” & “Peter”, they went to the supermarket at different dates, but when we apply the pivot table to get the total customer count we will get the result like the below one.
+In the above data table, we have two customers, “John” & “Peter,” they went to the supermarket on different dates, but when we apply the pivot table to get the total customer count, we will get the result like the below one.

-Upon applying the pivot table we got the unique customer count as 7 whereas only two customers have come to the supermarket.
+Upon applying the pivot table, we got a unique customer count as 7, whereas only two customers have come to the supermarket.
 So getting a unique count isn’t the straight forward one.